Linkedin Tag

 Carlo D'Agnolo

-C/side is a cyber security product that lives in the browser supply chain space.
+c/side is a cyber security product that lives in the browser supply chain space.
 We and other vendors operating here, like to talk about that supply chain.
 But, what do we exactly mean by it?

 The browser supply chain is the combination of components and processes that come together to render web pages, execute scripts, and ensure smooth functionality.
 This supply chain includes everything from the initial request for a webpage to the final rendering of that page in a user's browser.
 As well as dynamic behaviours that happen after the site is rendered.